How to Make Spring Rolls at Home

 What Are Spring Rolls?

 Originating in Southeast Asia, this variety of spring roll is a popular dish made with fresh vegetables wrapped in rice paper.
 Not to be confused with crispy, deep-fried egg rolls, these uncooked spring rolls have translucent wrappers, so you can take a peek at the colorful flavors inside.
+Learn more about the difference between egg rolls and spring rolls.

 Spring rolls often contain fresh vegetables and thin rice noodles, and sometimes a protein.
 Typically served cold alongside a dipping sauce, they’re a crunchy appetizer or a light main dish.